-All this is achieved by the four pillars of the Lindt & Sprüngli Farming Program:
+The four pillars of the Lindt & Sprüngli Farming Program are:

 Yes.
-Our own sustainability program for cocoa beans, the Lindt & Sprüngli Farming Program, is in place in all countries we source cocoa beans from (Ghana, Ecuador, Madagascar, Dominican Republic and Papua New Guinea, and Peru).
+Our own sustainability program for cocoa, the Lindt & Sprüngli Farming Program, is in place in all countries we source cocoa beans from (Ghana, Ecuador, Madagascar, Dominican Republic, Papua New Guinea, and Peru).
 With the extension of the Program to cocoa butter in 2021, the Lindt & Sprüngli Farming Program now includes Côte d’Ivoire for the first time.

 Currently, the following Lindt & Sprüngli brands use cocoa beans sourced through our sustainability program, the Lindt & Sprüngli Farming Program: Lindt, Caffarel, Ghirardelli, Küfferle and Hofbauer.

-Our main cocoa commitment: By 2025, 100% of cocoa products (beans, butter, powder, and, for Russell Stover, chocolate) will be sourced through sustainability programs.
+Our main cocoa commitment: By 2025, 100% of cocoa products (beans, butter, powder, and chocolate mass) will be sourced through sustainability programs.

 Cocoa beans are the heart of our chocolates.
 Knowing which of the many different origins of cocoa beans will best contribute to the distinctive taste of a product is a skill that we have perfected over time.

 A fundamental distinction is made between consumer and fine flavor cocoa.
 Consumer cocoa is cocoa with a robust flavor.
 It accounts for the largest share (90-95%) of total global cocoa production and is farmed mainly in West Africa.
 Lindt & Sprüngli uses Forastero beans (consumer cocoa), exclusively from Ghana.